Why We Do It

 All academic programs engage in periodic program review, including undergraduate majors, free-standing minors, and general education and graduate programs.
 Academic program review is a long-standing practice in the University of California system.

 How We Do It

-Academic program review is a nearly two-year process that begins with the program's official notification in the spring before the review begins.
-Key stages in the process include the program's development of a detailed self-study, a site visit by the external review team and resulting report, discussion of the team's findings, and the development of an implementation plan by the program and administration.
+Academic program review is a two-year process that begins with the program's official notification in the spring before the review begins.
+Key stages in the process include the program's development of a detailed self-study, a site visit by the external review team and resulting report, discussion of the team's findings, and the development of an action plan by the program and administration.
 The timeline is organized to enable the integration of next steps into the annual program and school strategic planning process during the review's second year.

 Annual program assessment findings constitute an important line of evidence in evaluating each program's achievement of its educational goals, and for formulating plans going forward.
 Other equally important considerations include changing patterns in scholarship, student demographics and societal needs.

 Academic program review policies are available on the Academic Senate's website.

 Program Review Schedule

 Academic programs engage in program review once every seven years.
 The schedule is available here.